Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## SystemName

 A String indentifier that is intended to be both human and machine-readable.
 The allowed characters are letters (english alphabet only) and numbers.
-A name has to start with a letter and must following the PascalCase naming convention.
+A name has to start with a letter and must follow the PascalCase naming convention.
 The identifier maximum length is 63 characters.

 ## TokenType